How-to's and Support

 Automatically testing these snippets is a fantastic idea, but it's unfortunately hard to do.
 This is due to the nature of a code snippet; it's an abstract extraction of an application, so how can you test it with no context?

-It can work with certain languages; SQL for example, which are discrete commands that a CI tool can run and test.
-Or small, simple code snippets that can work in isolation.
+It can work with certain languages, such as SQL, which are discrete commands that a CI tool can run and test, or small, simple code snippets that can work in isolation.

 I have had a couple of ideas suggested to me as a general solution to this problem, but I haven't implemented any yet.
 One is to extract each code snippet from a document, generate separate files for the code, and test those.
 Another is to make sure that each snippet can work in isolation from the rest of the application and is thus testable, but this leads to less understandable documentation.

-After that lengthy disclaimer (and food for thought), there is one concrete tool out there for Python developers in the form of Sphinx.
-Sphinx is a mature documentation project primarily aimed at Python developers, but usable (to varying degrees of functionality) by other developers.
-Generally the Python community has the best documentation tools; pity I don't work with more Python-based projects.
+After that lengthy disclaimer (and food for thought), there is one concrete tool out there for Python developers: Sphinx.
+Sphinx is a mature documentation project primarily aimed at Python developers but usable (to varying degrees of functionality) by other developers.
+Generally, the Python community has the best documentation tools; it's a pity I don't work with more Python-based projects.

 The Sphinx project has great installation and Getting Started guides, so follow those first.